 Focusing on the contesting disciplines of the classical trivium, McLuhan’s Nashe thesis, together with his following ‘Ancient Quarrel’ article, would attempt to trace this “civil war of wits” over the two and a half millennia from Socrates in fifth century BC Athens to ‘modern America’.

-Indeed, the last chapter of Bradbrook’s book, ‘Shakespeare, the School, and Nashe’ put forward the notion that the writings of Nashe might supply some particular illumination on the quarreling ‘schools’ of the 1590s.
+Not incidentally, the last chapter of Bradbrook’s book, ‘Shakespeare, the School, and Nashe’, put forward the notion that the writings of Nashe might supply particular illumination on the quarreling ‘schools’ of the 1590s.
 McLuhan would take up this idea, but reverse it.
 To understand Nashe, he suggested, it was first of all necessary to understand the wars of mind which are continually waged in all human experience:

 No sound evaluation of a writer can be given in terms which exclude his basic assumptions as an artist.
 Nashe has never been considered on his own [basic] terms (The Classical Trivium — The Place of Thomas Nashe in the Learning of His Time, 2006, 4).